ambisonictoolkit/atk-sc3/README.md

 Benjamin, et al., "Localization in Horizontal-Only Ambisonic Systems" Preprint from AES-121, 10/2006, San Francisco

-Implementation in the SuperCollider3 version of the ATK is by [Joseph Anderson](mailto:j.anderson[at]ambisonictoolkit.net).
+Implementation in the SuperCollider version of the ATK is by [Joseph Anderson](mailto:j.anderson[at]ambisonictoolkit.net).

 &nbsp;